PyrooL/Alpha/README.md

 ![pmicro standoff soldered](photos/instructions/pmicro2.jpg)

 Mount the two switches that will sit in between the Pro Micro standoffs in the plate and solder them into the PCB at that location.
-Clip the pins after soldering to ensure the Pro Micro will sit flat.
+Clip the extruding switch pins after soldering to ensure the Pro Micro will sit flat.

 ![pmicro switches](photos/instructions/pmicroswitches.jpg)